TodoLodo/COMP1000-Hallelujah/docs/EXPLANATION.md

 ### d.
 Main Loop and Termination Handling
 - **Reasoning**:
-  - Since the assignment prohibits the use of `exit()` or returning from the main function to terminate the program, a boolean-like variable is used to control the main loop.
+  - Since the assignment prohibits the use of `exit()` or returning from the main function to terminate the program, the win or lose condition will be used to control the main loop.
 - **Implementation**:
-  - **`game_running`**: A variable initialized to `1` (true).
-The main loop continues running as long as this variable remains true.
-It is set to `0` (false) when a win or lose condition is met.
+  - **`winOrLose`**: The `winOrLose` function will return 1 if a win or lose condition is met, and 0 to continue the game.
+This return value will be used in the `while` loop condition, so when the condition is met, the loop will terminate, stopping the game.

 ### e.
 Grid Representation
 - **Reasoning**: